Shanghai Internship for Students & Graduates

 China internship placements process (Snap Shot)

 Our Internship in China program places applicants into professional internship vacancies with our partner organizations.
-Our professional placement is supplemented by an Executive mentoring Program that gets our Internship participants ready and well groomed for the job market.
-Our Internship programs also prepare and expose participants to global thinking.
+The professional placement is supplemented by an Executive mentoring Program that gets our Internship participants ready and well groomed for the job market.
+CIP’s Internship programs also prepare and expose participants to global thinking.

 To join our Internship program in Beijing, the following processes are followed.

-The process of placement in our Internship program in Beijing is same across board as we requires.
+The process of placement in our Internship program in Beijing is same across the board as we require:

 - Review all application materials relating to internship in Beijing,